asanre/ricklantis/Readme.md

 - Navigation (the character detail is shown in a modal could be improve using compose navigator or the desire library)
 - UI testing
-- Refactor of cache in Location and Episode repository
 - Pagination